Common Causes of Car Accidents

 How to Protect Your Rights After a Car Accident

 If you’ve been involved in a car accident, you should be extremely cautious about what you say in the immediate aftermath.
-Never admit fault when you are speaking to the other driver, even if you are confused, disoriented, or nervous.
+Never admit fault when speaking to the other driver, even if you are confused, disoriented, or nervous.
 Far too many people feel the need to apologize after a collision, whether out of politeness, sympathy for the other person’s injuries or damage to their property, or other reasons.
 However, even saying “sorry” could be construed as an admission of some fault.
 It is best to only share the required information, like your name, contact number, insurance info, etc., and leave the rest for insurance companies and personal injury lawyers to figure out.

-You should limit the details you share with friends and family and should be especially careful about what you post on social media websites.
-Insurance companies will frequently search these accounts for statements about accidents, and any claims you make could be used against you later.
+You should also limit the details you share with friends and family and be especially careful about what you post on social media websites.
+Insurance companies will frequently search these accounts for statements about auto accidents.
+Any statements you make could potentially be used against you later.

 You will likely be contacted soon after an accident by an insurance company for the other driver.
-You should avoid speaking to the other party’s insurance representatives until you have legal representation, and you should be especially careful not to provide any recorded statement.
+You should avoid speaking to the other party’s insurance representatives until you have legal representation.
+You should be especially careful not to provide any recorded statement to the insurance company.
 While some agents may seem friendly and concerned, they will usually ask you questions that are designed to get you to make statements that will hurt your own injury claim.

-In other cases, insurance companies may propose a lump sum settlement to resolve your case.
+In other cases, insurance companies may propose a quick settlement to resolve your case.
 You should know that any settlement you are offered from an insurance company is likely far short of what you are actually entitled to recover.
-A skilled attorney will be able to accurately gauge the true value of your claim and then fight for every last dollar you need and deserve.
+A skilled auto accident attorney will be able to accurately gauge the true value of your claim and then fight for every last dollar you need and deserve.

 How Long Do You Have to File a Car Accident Claim?